Downloads Butler

 Sort downloads before they start nesting in your Downloads folder like raccoons in a garage.

 Choose how Downloads Butler builds folders.
 Use broad groups like Documents and Images, exact types like PDF and ZIP, website/source folders like ChatGPT or GitHub, or your own preferred order.
+Website can stand on its own, because a file does not need to be famous to deserve a useful folder.

 Read more about Download Sorting